KojiKaiwa/D365-Finance-Automation/README.md

 ・Refactored aging analytics loop to support dynamic date processing and format validation
 ・Automated a prioritized debt collection task generator using multi-variable rule scoring in D365 F&O context
 ・Finalized the collections automation workflow by implementing an automated CSV task-list exporter with dynamic time-stamping
+・Developed a fixed assets depreciation audit engine for D365 F&O to detect calculation variances and profile misconfigurations
+・Enhanced the asset audit engine to automatically generate IFRS/GAAP compliant journal adjustments based on materiality thresholds